fxkrait/YouTube/README.md

   - probably post-process in kdenlive/ardour.

 - Make videos more concise.

+  - (template out what you are going to say) (SEE blog post)

 - Have blog post attached to each video.